CHAR Function in Excel (Table of Contents)

 The Formula of CHAR function involves only one argument, i.e. number

 Number: It is the integer number ranging from 1 to 255.

 This argument can be given cell reference as well as direct supply to the argument.
-Since we only need to supply number as an argument we need not specify the number along with double quotes.
+Since we only need to supply numbers as an argument, we need not specify the number and double-quotes.

 How to Use CHAR Function in Excel?